phalvesr/Microcontrolled-Light-Bulb-Dimmer/README.md

 0. Timer mode
 0. Darkness detection function

 <p>To make it simple for people to use (because we believe that things made from people to people should be like that) we developed a Humam Machine Interface (HMI) with simple ajust buttons and an LCD Display (16x2).
-Since interface bugs are quite hard to debug, if you find any, feel fre to notify us!<p>
+Since interface bugs are quite hard to debug, if you find any bug feel fre to notify us!<p>

 #### Is there any user manual available? ####
 <p>A user manual will soon be released on this readme file.</p>